 They use the electric current to destroy a small amount of tissue that produces testosterone on the ovary.
 Decreasing testosterone levels may allow regular ovulation to occur.

 Tips for increasing fertility

-Finding healthy ways to manage stress can also give fertility a boost.
 Long-term stress can affect hormones.
-For example, ongoing stress can increase cortisol production, which may trigger an increase in insulin production.
+For example, ongoing stress can increase cortisol in the body, which may trigger a rise in insulin production.
 High insulin levels can lead to an imbalance in female sex hormones and infertility.